MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-26-Simple-Linear-Regression.md

 Imagine we have collected data on the amount of time students have studied for a test and their respective scores from that test.
 Simple linear regression allows us to model the relationship between time spent studying and test scores.
 The phrase *simple linear regression* is a bit of a mouthful, so let's first break down its etymology:

 - The term 'regression' was used by early statisticians working on data modelling to describe the moving trend of data with respect to the independent variable.
-It is stated that Francis Galton used the term to describe how heights of children regressed to the population average.
-He noticed that the children's heights tended to "regress" towards the average height of the population, rather than staying as extreme as their parents' height.
+It is stated that Francis Galton used the term to describe how heights of children regressed; he noticed that the children's heights tended to "regress" towards the average height of the population, rather than staying as extreme as their parents' height.
 Today, we use the term regression to describe the relationship between variables.
 - The term 'simple' refers to the fact that we are (in this post) only dealing with one independent variable.
 - The term 'linear' points to the linearity of the model, in that we wish to represent the relationship with a straight line.
 This will make more sense later.